k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_k8s_req.md

 A Terraform sample for the creation and installation of the infrastructure, as well as the Helm chart used during the deployment, can be found [here](https://github.com/k2view/blueprints/).

-The namespaces creation and on-going lifecycle is handled by the K2cloud platform's Orchestrator.
+The namespaces creation and the on-going lifecycle are handled by the K2cloud platform's Orchestrator.